-Answers to your basic paramotoring questions can be found here:
+Answers to your basic powered paragliding and paramotoring questions can be found here:

 What is a powered paraglider?